timeyyy/system_hotkey/README.rst

 So you have a master function that receives all hotkey presses and can delegate as desired.

 **Note**
-Modifyer keys are independant of order i.e control + alt + del  is the same as alt + control + del
+Modifier keys are independent of order i.e control + alt + del  is the same as alt + control + del

 Features
 --------
-- Support for up to 3 modifyers and a key
+- Support for up to 3 modifiers and a key

 Limitations
 -----------
-- I have only mapped most common keys, i have not experimented with unicode/japanese charchters etc. It's only a matter of mapping a name to the keysym on linux and virtual key code on windows.
+- I have only mapped most common keys, i have not experimented with Unicode/Japanese characters etc. It's only a matter of mapping a name to the keysym on Linux and virtual key code on windows.

-- binding to kp_left (key pad left) will also bind to kp_4, there is a flag (unite_kp) to toggle this behavior but it is experminetal
+- binding to kp_left (key pad left) will also bind to kp_4, there is a flag (unite_kp) to toggle this behaviour but it is experimental